-Financial assets: Assessment whether contractual cash flows are solely payments of principal and interest - Policy applicable from 1 July 2017
+Financial assets: Assessment whether contractual cash flows are solely payments of principal and interest

 For the purposes of this assessment, 'principal' is defined as the fair value of the financial asset on initial recognition.
 'Interest' is defined as consideration for the time value of money and for the credit risk associated with the principal amount outstanding during a particular period of time and for other basic lending risks and costs (e.g. liquidity risk and administrative costs), as well as a profit margin.